173TECH/sayn/docs/tutorials/tutorial_part2.md

 You can use `parameters` in order to make your SAYN tasks' code dynamic.
 We will set one project parameter called `user_prefix`.
 This will enable us to distinguish which user generated tables.

-First, add `paramaters` add the end of `project.yaml`.
-This is a yaml map which defines the default value.
+First, add `paramaters` at the end of `project.yaml`.
+This is a YAML map which defines the default value.

 !!! example "project.yaml"
     ``` yaml